openshift-assisted/openshift-assisted-ui/packages/integration-tests/README.md

 # How to run the tests

-Run `yarn ui-tests:open` to be able to select the tests you want to run Run `yarn ui-tests:run` to run all of the tests
+The project defines two ways to run the tests:

+`integration-tests:run`: Runs the tests within headless mode Cypress `integration-tests:open`: Opens Cypress and lets you select which tests to run

 # Linting
 TODO
-From the root repository folder, run `yarn ui-tests:open`